Parkinson's disease: Intensive exercise helps ease symptoms

 “Exercise has been shown to stimulate the production of neurotrophic factors, such as brain-derived neurotrophic factor (BDNF).
 These factors play a crucial role in the growth, survival, and maintenance of neurons.
 These play a crucial role in the growth of new neurons, protect existing neurons, and enhance synaptic connections,“ said Jennifer Prescott, RN, MSN, CDP, the founder of Blue Water Homecare and Hospice.

 “Exercise has been shown to improve mitochondrial function and promote their biogenesis (formation of new mitochondria).
-Healthy mitochondria are crucial for energy production and overall neuronal health,” Prescott told Medical News Today.
+Healthy mitochondria are crucial for energy production and overall neuronal health,” Prescott told MNT.

-There are other ways exercise helps, according to Dr. Daniel Truong, a neurologist and the medical director of The Parkinson’s and Movement Disorder Institute at MemorialCare Orange Coast Medical Center in California.
+Dr. Daniel Truong, a neurologist and the medical director of the Parkinson’s and Movement Disorder Institute at MemorialCare Orange Coast Medical Center in California, shared other ways exercise helps with Parkinson’s:

-Anti-Inflammatory Effects: Exercise has been known to have anti-inflammatory effects, which could be beneficial in Parkinson’s disease.
+Exercise has been known to have anti-inflammatory effects, which could benefit Parkinson’s disease.

 “Regular exercise helps maintain motor function in [Parkinson’s] patients and may slow the progression of the disease,” said Dr. Andrew Feigin, the executive director of the Marlene and Paolo Fresco Institute for Parkinson’s and Movement Disorders at NYU Langone Health in New York.

 “We routinely recommend regular exercise to all our Parkinson’s patients.
-Of course, patients have different capacities for exercise depending on many factors, including the severity of Parkinson’s, but we do encourage exercise,” Feigin told Medical News Today.
+Of course, patients have different capacities for exercise depending on many factors, including the severity of Parkinson’s, but we do encourage exercise,” Feigin told MNT.

 “Our team recommends exercise to all our [Parkinson’s] patients,” added Dr. Melita Petrossian, a neurologist and director of the Pacific Movement Disorders Center and Pacific Neuroscience Institute in California.

 “In the past, exercise recommendations may have been vague, e.g., take a walk at times.
-With a new understanding of exercise’s benefits, we are providing more specific guidance: this study and others before it emphasizes that exercise needs to be high intensity, with prior studies recommending intensity to accomplish 80 to 85 percent of maximum heart rate for 30 minutes 3 or 4 times per week,” Petrossian told Medical News Today.
-“We, of course, advise patients to consult with their physicians or cardiologists prior to embarking on a high-intensity program.”
+With a new understanding of exercise’s benefits, we are providing more specific guidance: this study and others before it emphasizes that exercise needs to be high intensity, with prior studies recommending intensity to accomplish 80 to 85 percent of maximum heart rate for 30 minutes 3 or 4 times per week,” she told MNT.

+“We, of course, advise patients to consult with their physicians or cardiologists prior to embarking on a high intensity program,” Dr. Petrossian added.

+Dr. Petrossian said she typically advises exercises that are low or zero impact while maintaining high intensity.
+Examples of this type of exercise include:

 In their new study, the researchers looked at exercise in the early stages of the disease and reported specific and substantial benefits.